 For example, although in agriculture one considers the costs of inputs like seeds, fertilizer, farming equipment, labour, and even water when it has to be paid for, no one includes the cost of sunlight in their calculations, even though, without it, there would be no crops.
 This is because sunlight can be obtained for free, and it is not possible to acquire more of it, such as on cloudy days or during colder seasons, by paying money for it.
 Hence, although sunlight is vital for all agricultural operations, it has no imitative value, and hence no monetary value, because we have never observed someone paying money for it, unlike other agricultural inputs.
 However, artificial light that is used to grow plants can of course be purchased because we have observed the example of others doing so, and so, unlike sunlight, artificial light does have an imitative value, and hence a market value.

 Even money has value only because other people want it, in the sense that they are willing to accept it for the things which people want to buy.
 After all, money is made from materials, namely common metals and paper, which do not have a high monetary value.
 Whereas in past ages a penny could be exchanged for certain things like a loaf of bread or a chocolate or candy, today, it has practically no exchange value in many countries, and so it has lost whatever imitative value it formerly had, to the point that some countries have eliminated it from their national currency.
 Young children do not know the value of money because they have not yet observed the model of other people accepting it in exchange for the things they want, and neither do they know how much work they must do in order to obtain it.
 It is only when they observe these models as they grow up that they come to learn its value.
-Those who become obsessed with money are those who have grown up admiring people who were financially successful, or they have spent too much time in the company of persons who have a very strong desire to possess money, and, moreover, to possess as much of it as possible.
+Those who become obsessed with money are those who have grown up admiring people who were financially successful, or they have spent a great deal of time in the company of persons who have a very strong desire to possess money, and, moreover, to possess as much of it as possible.

 What I have said about the valuation of things also applies to people, for their value is also determined by how many people they are desired or esteemed by.
 A beautiful woman has more value than a plain or ugly woman simply because she is desired by many men and esteemed even by women who do not want to copulate with her.
 This also explains why a beautiful woman is less valued as she grows older, since an old woman is not desired by as many men as a beautiful young woman.
 Notions of feminine beauty are determined by the images of women one has been most frequently exposed to, including those one sees in real life, such as one’s mother and other female relatives, since men in different cultures desire different kinds of women.